 When the cited evidence is presented as being scientific or technical in nature, as the SNRA is, the agency has a positive obligation to pro-actively push it out to public and critical scrutiny under the Government-wide standards of the Information Quality Act.
-These requirements increase in proportion to the scope and importance of the decisions that an analysis is used to justify.2

-The Strategic National Risk Assessment indicates that a wide range of threats and hazards continue to pose a significant risk to the Nation, affirming the need for an allhazards, capability-based approach to preparedness planning.
+These requirements increase in The Strategic National Risk Assessment indicates that a wide range of threats and hazards continue to pose a significant risk to the Nation, affirming the need for an allhazards, capability-based approach to preparedness planning.